TheParadoxBox/csh-website/markdown/index.md

 In high school, I did band, drama, and robotics.
 I'm still trying to get into those at RIT, but mark my words, I will.
 My robotics team went to the FIRST Robotics Competition New England District Championship twice.
 I was also primarily responsible for creating the team's current branding, which I'm quite proud of.

 I don't consider myself fluent, but I speak a little Spanish.
 Me gustaría viajar a muchos países, pero quiero ir a algún país como México o Argentina para practicar español.
-Tengo una amiga online de Argentina.
+Tengo una amiga en línea de Argentina.
 Conocimos jugando Minecraft hasta 2019.

 ## Where do we go now?